-Introduced by Rep. Doug Hart (R) on May 24, 2001, to allow school districts to use “sinking fund” taxes for a wider variety of purposes.
-Under current law, sinking funds are permanent funds which may be used only for the purchase of land, or the construction or repair of school buildings.
-Regular school bonds may be used to fund a wide array of activities.
-Schools may levy up to five mills for sinking fund debt.
-The expanded uses proposed by the bill potentially include items considered operating expenses.
-Since new operating expense millages were prohibited by a vote of the people in the 1994 Proposal A initiative, it is likely that the bill would require a 3/4 majority vote in the House and Senate.
-This supermajority is required by the Constitution on any bill amending an initiative adopted by popular vote.
+Introduced by Rep. Doug Hart (R) on May 24, 2001, to allow school districts to levy 5-mill “sinking fund” taxes for a wide range of purposes.
+Under current law, sinking funds are permanent funds which may only be used to buy land or defray the debt on school construction or major repair projects.
+In contrast, regular school bonds may be used to fund a wide array of activities.
+The bill potentially allows new tax mills to be used to cover items considered "operating expenses," which is prohibited by the 1994 Proposal A initiative.
+Because the bill would amend a law enacted by voters through a ballot initiative, it probably would require a constitutionally-mandated 3/4 majority vote in both the House and Senate to become law.

 Referred to the House Transportation Committee on May 24, 2001.